Electrical, Electronic and Computer Engineering

 Plagiarism

-All work submitted must be the student's (or group's, resp.) own work.
+All work submitted must be the student's (or group's, resp.) own

 Citations must be clearly marked as such.